 Reasonable non-compete agreements are enforceable in most states.
-However, there are a few states, such as California, which do not enforce non-compete agreements in California contracts aside from specific exceptions codified under California Business and Professions Code Section 16600 et seq.
+However, there are a few states, like California, which make non-compete agreements completely void and unenforceable aside from some very specific exceptions (see California Business and Professions Code Section 16600 et seq.).

-However, this practice has recently been called into question by the ruling in Meras Engineering, Inc. v.
+However, this practice of forum shopping has recently been called into question by the ruling in Meras Engineering, Inc. v.
 CH20, Inc. (2013).
-The facts of the case are as follows: Two California resident employees worked for a company called CH20, which was incorporated in and with a principal place of business in Washington state.
-The employees’ contracts contained non-compete provisions and as well as a forum selection clauses and choice of law clause which provided that Washington law would govern and that jurisdiction and venue would be in Washington state.
+The facts of the case are as follows: two California resident employees worked for a company called CH20, which was incorporated in and with a principal place of business in Washington state.
+The employees’ contracts contained non-compete provisions as well as a forum selection clauses and choice of law clause which provided that Washington law would govern and that jurisdiction and venue would be in Washington state.

 The two employees proceeded to leave CH20 and being work for the competitor company of Meras.
 On the same day they began this employment with Meras, the two employees along with Meras filed in Northern District of California to have the non-compete provision found unenforceable under California law.
 Soon thereafter, CH20 also filed suit against the employees and Meras in Washington state court claiming that the employment agreement and non-compete provision therein was subject to Washington state law.
 The case was removed to federal court and the employees and Meras then moved for partial summary judgment, arguing that the applicable California law rendered the non-compete agreement unenforceable.
 Meras by itself then filed a motion to stay the California proceeding pending the outcome of the Washington case.
 To the disappointment of Meras, the California case was dismissed with prejudice, with the court citing that the contractual forum selection clause would be enforceable, making the contract subject to Washington law.